theathral/OctoSport-Documentation/content/forms_and_actions/team_form.md

 - **View Achievements**: Allows you to see the team’s achievements and awards.
     - Requires `team_read` and `performance_read` roles or higher.
 - **Add Achievement**: Allows you to add a new achievement for the team.
-    - **How**: This action will open a pop-up window to add a feedback.
+    - **How**: This option opens a new window to the achievement record with populated the Team field value where you can enter the achievement details.
     - Requires `team_read` and `performance` roles or higher.
 - **Delete Achievement**: Allows you to delete an achievement from the system associated with the team.
     - **How**: This action is available inline next to each record.